CrayLabs/SmartSim/doc/orchestrator.rst

 Model Initialization
 --------------------
-In the next stage of the experiment, we execute the application script by configuring and creating a SmartSim ``Model`` and specifying the application script name during ``Model`` creation.
+In the next stage of the experiment, we configure and create a SmartSim ``Model`` and specify the application script path during ``Model`` creation.

 Step 1: Configure
 '''''''''''''''''